x71c9/plutonio/README.md

 # Plutonio

-Plutonio is a Typescript library that scan your typescript project and generate a schema of all types and interfaces of the project.
+Plutonio is a Typescript library that scans your typescript project and generate a schema of all types and interfaces of the project.

 The schema is the following: